Semrush helps you:

 5. Monitor and Audit Your Website Regularly

-Use tools like Semrush’s Semrush – Site Audit to conduct regular website audits.
-These can help you spot any issues that URL parameters might cause.
+Conducting regular site audits can help you spot issues that URL parameters might cause.

 You’re able to modify a number of settings for the audit, including crawl scope, specific URLs to include or exclude from the audit, crawl source, and more.